George Gamow: Writings

 Gamow was a highly successful science writer, with several of his books still in print more than a half-century after their initial publication.
 As an educator, Gamow recognized and emphasized fundamental principles that were unlikely to become obsolete, even as the pace of science and technology accelerated.
 He also conveyed a sense of excitement with the revolution in physics and other scientific topics of interest to the common reader.
 Gamow himself sketched the many illustrations for his books, which added a new dimension to and complemented what he intended to convey in the text.
 He was unafraid to introduce mathematics wherever it was essential, but he tried to avoid deterring potential readers by including large numbers of equations that did not illustrate essential points.

 In 1946 Gamow was a proponent of human spaceflight propelled by atomic energy.
 "We may prepare ourselves for a trip to the moon and to various planets of our solar system in a comfortable rocketship driven by atomic power."
 He also wrote "the ordinary chemical fuels which could be used in the motor of such a rocketship could not possibly give it the necessary velocity...".

 By 1965 he moderated his expectations though he re-stated his atomic-power prognostication:

-Whereas we may be able to study the forms of life that may have developed on Mars and Venus (the best "inhabitable" planets of the solar system) in the not too distant future by means of an adventuresome trip to these planets on a "nuclear power propelled space ship," the question about the possible existence and the forms of life in other stellar worlds hundreds and thousands of light-years away, will probably remain forever an unsolvable problem of science.